bparanj/crystal/electronics/experiments/queue/power-gain.md

    - You’ll notice that the speaker or LED responds more strongly than the input signal alone would cause.
    - This increase in the output signal’s strength (volume or brightness) is due to power gain: the transistor is amplifying the weak input signal by drawing more current from the 9V power supply.

-In this experiment:

-- The transistor acts as a current amplifier.
+The transistor acts as a current amplifier.
 A small current at the base controls a larger current through the collector-emitter path, increasing the output power.
-- Power gain is the ratio of the output power (at the speaker or LED) to the input power (from the signal generator or audio source).
-- The experiment visually or audibly demonstrates power gain, as the weak input signal results in a significantly stronger output response, thanks to the transistor amplifier.
+Power gain is the ratio of the output power (at the speaker or LED) to the input power (from the signal generator or audio source).
+The experiment visually or audibly demonstrates power gain, as the weak input signal results in a significantly stronger output response, thanks to the transistor amplifier.

 This experiment illustrates power gain simply by amplifying a low-power signal into a more powerful output that’s easy to observe.